Sherwood Ross: "James, he's got a gun!"

-Years later, Ross wrote to a media colleague that his intentions were to have Meredith "surrounded by reporters" when he trudged through Ku Klux Klan territory "so they just couldn't come and shoot him and dump his body in a swamp like the three they murdered in Philadelphia, Miss."
+Years later, Ross wrote to a media colleague that his intentions were to have Meredith "surrounded by reporters" when he trudged through Ku Klux Klan territory "so they just couldn't come and shoot him and dump his body in a swamp like the three they murdered in Philadelphia, Miss".
 Ross made his remarks to a producer at The New American Dream radio show, which devoted a segment of its August 18, 2015, program to his first-hand account of the Meredith march.

 From the Daily News to Richard J. Daley

-After a stint in the U.S. Air Force resulting in an honorable discharge, Ross attended the University of Miami.
-He was a member of the UM debate team, which included Gerald Kogan, a future Florida Supreme Court justice and life-long friend.
-He also wrote copy for the Miami Herald, and had a play, “The Peacemonger,” produced at the Miami students’ Box Theater.
+After a stint in the United States Air Force resulting in an honorable discharge, Ross attended the University of Miami (UM).
+He was a member of the UM debate team, which included Gerald Kogan, a future Supreme Court of Florida justice and life-long friend.
+He also wrote copy for the Miami Herald, and had a play, "The Peacemonger", produced at the Miami students' Box Theater.
 In 1955, he earned UM's first-ever degree in Race Relations.
 In 1956, Ross became the first white editor at Ebony magazine.
 In 1958, he ventured into politics as a speech writer and publicist for Chicago Mayor Richard J. Daley.
-He returned to journalism in 1962, covering urban affairs for the Chicago Daily News and, in 1963, he won and award for best spot news coverage for any Chicago radio station for a documentary on Dr. King's historic “March on Washington.”
+He returned to journalism in 1962, covering urban affairs for the Chicago Daily News and, in 1963, he won an award for best spot news coverage for any Chicago radio station for a documentary on Dr. King's historic "March on Washington".
 Inspired by the likes of Chicago community organizer Saul Alinsky, Ross again took a hiatus from journalism and turned to activism and civil rights.
-In 1964, he left Chicago for New York where he would become news director for the National Urban League led by Whitney Young Jr. He wrote speeches for Young and ghost wrote a syndicated column for Young called “To Be Equal.”
-In one such column from August 1964 titled “A Visit to the Children’s Zoo,” Young challenged the publishing industry to end racial stereotyping and to diversify the images of children appearing in books to include blacks and other minorities.
+In 1964, he left Chicago for New York, where he would become news director for the National Urban League led by Whitney Young Jr. He wrote speeches for Young and ghost wrote a syndicated column for Young called "To Be Equal".
+In one such column from August 1964 titled "A Visit to the Children's Zoo", Young challenged the publishing industry to end racial stereotyping and to diversify the images of children appearing in books to include blacks and other minorities.
 Ross also hatched the idea for a "Domestic Marshall Plan" that Young advocated, calling for investment in U.S. black communities similar to the Marshall Plan to reconstruct Europe after World War II.